[Editor’s Note: Article has been updated on 30 April 2021 to reflect the latest changes in Singapore’s Labour Movement]

 On why NTUC wants to work with employers, Ng Chee Meng said, “If the company were to fail, what happens to all the rice bowls?
 Equally shattered.”

 On the traditional special bond between NTUC and the People’s Action Party, he said that the unions have always been a “symbiotic partner” with the ruling party, and will continue to be a good partner to ensure that when Singapore is successful, the success is “always shared with our people, our citizens, our workers”.

 “That must be the raison d’etre of why we want Singapore to be successful,” he added.

 10. NTUC Is Not A Union

-Still, NTUC plays a significant role in the Labour Movement, as it works very closely with its affiliated unions and associations to fight for higher wages for the workers, as well as to protect workers’ rights, including improving their welfare and working conditions.
+Still, NTUC is at the heart of the Labour Movement, as it works very closely with its affiliated unions and associations to fight for better jobs, better pay and better lives for the workers in Singapore.
 Notably, it has officials sitting in government to give workers a voice in the process of policy-making.

 Currently, NTUC represents over 900,000 workers in Singapore across 59 affiliated unions, five affiliated associations, 12 social enterprises, six related organisations as well as a growing ecosystem of U Associates and enterprise partners.

 Featured Image Credit: Why Labour Must Go Modern